Kristahpher/Nix-Chat/README.md

 cd into the directory and run python3 Nix-Chat_Server.py

 # Running Nix Chat Client(On Linux)
+Run the given python-to-exe Nix-Chat_Linux file in the repo

+Or

 Open the code in the Python Idle and run the code.

 Or

 Compile the source code with your own python converter

-NOTE: You will need to change the IP of the 'HOST' at the bottom of the code to the server IP you have
+*NOTE: You will need to change the IP of the 'HOST' at the bottom of the code to the server IP you have

 # Running Nix Chat Client(On Windows)
 Run the given python-to-exe Nix-Chat_Windows file in the repo